New data study!What Restaurant Employees Want

 2. Building and maintaining optimal schedules is even more challenging, which means you’re often over or understaffed

-Scheduling to balance overtime, time off, and availability is hard enough—but when you throw labor laws into the mix, many managers can fail to comply due to not fully understanding the laws or simply not having the time to figure them out.
-Yet, new fair workweek and predictive scheduling laws are popping up all over the United States, and many restaurants are being fined for not paying employees properly for overtime, or failing to follow predictive scheduling practices.
+Scheduling to balance overtime, time off, and availability is hard enough—but when you throw labor laws into the mix, many managers fail to comply.
+Sometimes it’s because they don’t fully understand the laws; other times, they simply don’t have time to figure them out.
+Yet new fair workweek and predictive scheduling laws are popping up all over the United States, and many restaurants get fined for not paying employees properly for overtime or failing to follow predictive scheduling rules.

 Trends show that it’s likely that your competition is moving towards a fully integrated restaurant technology stack, which allows them to capture data to make better decisions.
 If you’re not harnessing sales, scheduling, labor, and inventory data, then you’re likely: